 Naveen Ramesh from the Quantitative Sciences Program has been selected by the GSBS Student Scholarship Committee and the GSBS Deans as one of the recipients of the 2017-2018 T.C.
 Hsu Memorial Scholarship.
 This $5,000 Scholarship is provided by family and friends of the late Dr. T.C.
 Hsu, an esteemed faculty member of the GSBS who worked in the area of Cell Biology and Genetics.

 Alex Davis from the Quantitative Sciences Program has been selected by the Student Scholarship Committee and the GSBS Deans to receive the 2nd year reappointment of the American Legion Auxiliary Fellowship in Cancer Research.
 The $5,000 award is provided in recognition of Alex’s accomplishments and his promise as a cancer research scientist.
-He will be recognized at the annual American Legion Auxiliary Luncheon at noon on October 27th.
+He was recognized at the annual American Legion Auxiliary Luncheon at noon on October 27th.

 Pictured Left to Right: Tianjiao Dai, Dr. Sanjay Shete, Xuan Zhu